There is gold inside the electronic device from where you are reading this SD Bullion blog post, and probably other precious metals too.

 Quick facts about e-Waste

-In the early 2010s, the US' EPA estimated only some 12.5% of e-waste waste getting recycled.
+In the early 2010s, the US' EPA estimated only some 12.5% of e-waste gets recycled.
 This figure has likely increased some in the last few years.

 The electronic waste industry is a globalized business.